sbp-archive/spectangular/README.md

 `grunt dev`

+# Documentation (ECMA script 6)

+`grunt shell:doc`

+Generates the documentation from the base classes into the doc folder.

 # Example 1: login page

 This example explains how to write an e2e test for a login page.
 The login page contains a form with two input fields, one